Spider-Man 2 (2004 video game): Microsoft Windows

-PlayStation Portable
+PSP

 While patrolling the city one day, Spider-Man spots several thugs attempting to rob a bank and stops them.
 Later that night, after having dinner with his friends Mary Jane Watson (for whom he has hidden feelings) and Harry Osborn (who despises Spider-Man, blaming him for his father's death), Peter spots a van being chased by the police and follows it to the Queensboro Bridge, where the chase has led to a massive traffic accident.
 As Spider-Man, he rescues several endangered civilians and cops before following the van to a warehouse, where he finds thugs unloading explosives.
-While fighting the thugs, the explosives provoke a massive fire, but Spider-Man is able to put out the flames and deal with the remaining crooks.
+While fighting the thugs, the explosives provoke a massive fire, but Spider-Man puts out the flames and deals with the remaining crooks.

-Later, Harry introduces Peter to Dr. Otto Octavius, a nuclear scientist who is trying to make a fusion power experiment, sponsored by Oscorp, which would provide an unlimited power source to Manhattan.
+Later, Harry introduces Peter to Otto Octavius, a nuclear scientist who is trying to make a fusion power experiment, sponsored by Oscorp, which would provide an unlimited power source to Manhattan.
 Octavius quickly befriends and begins to mentor Peter.
-While handling hazardous materials, Octavius wears a harness of powerful robotic tentacle arms with artificial intelligence.
-During a public demonstration Peter and Harry attend, a power spike causes the fusion reactor to destabilize.
-Octavius refuses to shut down the reactor, which goes critical – killing his wife and burning the inhibitor chip blocking the arms from his nervous system.
+While handling hazardous materials, Octavius wears a harness of robotic tentacle arms with artificial intelligence.
+During a public demonstration Peter and Harry attended, a power spike caused the fusion reactor to destabilize.
+Octavius refuses to shut down the reactor, which goes critical, killing his wife and burning the inhibitor chip blocking the arms from his nervous system.
 Peter, as Spider-Man, shuts the experiment down, destroying it in the process.
 Later, the arms' AI begins to influence Octavius, and he becomes the villain Doctor Octopus, seeking to complete his work at all costs.

-Peter later learns that a prison riot has allowed several supervillains to escape, and tasks his boss, J. Jonah Jameson, with taking photos of a gala at the Wax Museum.
-When he arrives, he discovers that Mysterio, one of the escaped villains, is holding everyone in attendance hostage and infiltrates the museum as Spider-Man to rescue the hostages and defeat Mysterio.
+Peter later learns that a prison riot has allowed several supervillains to escape, and is tasked by his boss, J. Jonah Jameson, with taking photos of a gala at the Wax Museum.
+When he arrives, he discovers that Mysterio, one of the escaped villains, is holding everyone in attendance hostage.
+He infiltrates the museum as Spider-Man to rescue the hostages and defeat Mysterio.
 The next day, Octavius attempts to rob a bank to fund a second experiment.
 Peter, who is coincidentally there with his Aunt May, suits up as Spider-Man and fights Octavius inside the vault.
 After a chase through the city, Octavius escapes with the stolen money.